 - In a saucepan melt the butter over medium heat and continue stirring until butter has browned, about 5-8 minutes.
 Set aside and allow to slightly cool4 tablespoon unsalted butter

 - In a large bowl whisk together the eggs and the vanilla extract.
-Then whisk in the cooled melted coconut oil and brown butter.2 large eggs, 1 teaspoon vanilla extract, ½ cup coconut oil, 1 cup swerve brown sugar sweetener
+Then whisk in the cooled melted brown butter and coconut oil until incorporated.
+Then add the brown sweetener and whisk again until well incorporated.2 large eggs, 1 teaspoon vanilla extract, ½ cup coconut oil, 1 cup brown sweetener

-- Fold in the old fashiond rolled oats and the chocolate chips (if using) with a wodden spoon or strong rubber spatula.
-Mix until fully combined.3 cups old fashioned rolled oats, ½ cup unsweetened or low carb chocolate chips
+- Next mix in the dry ingredients and then fold in the old fashioned rolled oats and the chocolate chips (if using) with a wooden spoon or strong rubber spatula.
+Mix until all ingredients are well combined.3 cups old fashioned rolled oats, ½ cup unsweetened or low carb chocolate chips

 - Bake the cookies at 375°F for about 8-10 minutes until the edges are slightly brown and crispy.
 Remove from the oven and allow to cool before moving them to a cooling rack.

 This recipe card provides the basic details to make this recipe.
 For more information, tips and variations please review the content above the recipe card.